Support for Learning and Teaching Initiatives (LTI) grants

 Our team of learning designers and online teaching and learning specialists are available to discuss general LTI project ideas.
 Please contact us via Service Now.

 Familiarise yourself with the LTI categories

 Each year, the Chancellery accepts applications for LTI funding in the form of both financial grants and direct support from dedicated teaching and learning staff.

 The focus changes from year to year, so we recommend rechecking the guidelines every year to see what areas are being targeted, including the priorities for the General Learning and Teaching Grants category.

 Include an indicative timeline

 Learning Environments usually recommend a 3 month development time frame for targeted curriculum design projects and media productions, and 6 month time frame for whole of subject designs or large media projects.
-Each year, the months leading up to Semester 1 go-live are also a period of peak activity, so if you are planning to launch in Semester 1 2022, ideally your project should be ready to go in the latter half of 2021.
-For projects launching in Semester 2 2022, you should be planning to start work in earnest as soon as Semester 1 is underway.
+Each year, the months leading up to Semester 1 go-live are also a period of peak activity, so if you are planning to launch in Semester 1 in a given year, ideally your project should be ready to go in the latter half of the year prior.

 Be specific about student outcomes

 General category LTIs are a perfect launching pad for innovative curriculum designs and the use of new technologies to enhance learning.
 But make sure you articulate the link between the innovation and student outcomes.
 If you are adding interactivity, be specific about which elements will be made interactive and why.

 If you are using new technologies like augmented reality, virtual reality or 360 video, you should also include information about how students will access these media items equitably.